 By employing locals to manage wildlife sanctuaries, conduct world class scientific research like great white shark research and other valuable research.
 The trust also aims to create conservation projects like protecting African penguin colonies, guarding breeding grounds, and more.

-The trust mission is to conserve Dyer Island for future generations, through our active conservation projects in the world’s only seal lion breeding colony, protect the wildlife breeding ground in the surrounding ocean.
+The trust’s mission is to conserve Dyer Island for future generations by protecting its Cape fur seal colony and safeguarding the wildlife breeding grounds in the surrounding ocean.

 Also to protect African penguins, conserve the vulnerable great white shark, and aim to monitor of coastal pollution – and by protecting Dyer Island’s coastline from development, ensuring Dyer Island remains a safe paradise for our wildlife.